kimhyoree/kimhyoree.github.io/index.md

 ## Welcome!

 I am Hyoree Kim, a researcher at the **Seoul National University Hospital, Department of Radiology, Biomedical Intelligence Laboratory (BiLab)**, Seoul, Republic of Korea.
-I am passionate about bridging **artificial intelligence** and **medicine**, building intelligent systems that assist clinicians and improve patient outcomes.
+My work sits at the intersection of **artificial intelligence** and **medicine**.

 My research spans **radiology AI**, **agentic AI**, and **computational pathology**, with hands-on experience in medical image analysis, whole slide image (WSI) analysis, transfer learning with foundation models, and multimodal learning.